 A collaboration was formed between PSDI, the Poverty Eradication Program in Bangladesh, local Bangladeshi people and the Japanese government to build a hospital in a rural area in Netrokona in 2015.
 The hospital is equipped with an outpatient department, rooms for six beds, doctor and staff rooms, a dispensary and a pathological laboratory.
 It is open seven days a week.
 The hospital is serving 27 surrounding villages and 25,000 people.
 They are currently seeing an average of 670 patients a month with that number increasing month to month as villagers become accustom to the services being available.

-Vitamin Angels, a non-profit organization in California, is working with PSDI to provide Vitamin A, multivitamins for children and pregnant women as well as Albendazole for children.
+Vitamin Angels, a non-profit organization in California, worked with PSDI to provide Vitamin A, multivitamins for children and pregnant women as well as Albendazole for children.
 This is a deworming medicine to ensure children can absorb the Vitamin A into their systems.
 Without these vitamins, children can lose their eyesight before the age of 5.
-We are currently serving over 40,000 women and children through Vitamin Angels.
+We have served over 40,000 women and children through Vitamin Angels.

 Future plans include the reopening of four clinics in the areas we serve in the coming years.
 These clinics will be staffed with a doctor, paramedic and trained social workers who will provide medical assistance outreach in the areas they serve.
 Each clinic will serve hundreds of families, both poor and middle class.
 A sliding fee scale is used so that the extreme poor can afford care while fees from the middle class help to offset future costs.